Victor Cook: The Spectacular Spider-Man

 Cook was called by Sony Entertainment to develop a DVD project about Spider-Man.
 Cook developed it with Greg Weisman; they wanted to base it on the early comic book publications of the character that showed him younger, which Cook had never seen done before in any adaption.
-The idea was reformatted to an animated television series, but maintained a similar chronicle style where, as Cook describes, "each episode stands alone as its own story, but like the comic book itself it's a saga.
-Then each three episodes is a story and those three episodes are what would be on the DVD releases."
+The idea was reformatted to an animated television series, but maintained a similar chronicle style with story arcs whose episodes could still work as standalone stories.
 The original title for the series was The Amazing Spider-Man, based on the comic series of the same name, but by mid-2007 the name was changed to The Spectacular Spider-Man.

-Cook wanted the animation to be squash and stretch style, and the action to be as good as the first two live action movies Sam Raimi directed as they had "set the bar" for the fluid movement for Spider-Man.
+Cook wanted the animation to be squash and stretch style, and the action to be as good as the first two Spider-Man films.
+Sam Raimi directed as they had "set the bar" for the fluid movement for Spider-Man.
 As they were on a specific budget, they wanted to allow the animation to "move" more than anything, giving it simple and stylistic designs.
 He also looked back on Blood and Iron which had a "fresh, young, look to it" that appealed to him visually.
 Cook wanted to make an "iconic" Spider-Man for both new and older generations and "really wanted this to be a two dimensional Spider-man that moved like we've never really seen him move in animation before."
-The Spectacular Spider-Man became very successful in its first season on Kids WB! and entered its second season in the US in 2009 on Disney XD.